AbdallahAmmar96/precorse-facg/scopes-clojure-ws.md

     alert(a); // will alert 4
   }

-  alert(a); // will cause an error because a can only be accessed within it's block of declaration (a isn't defined/delared in function four scope)
+  alert(a); /* will cause an error because a can only be accessed within it's block of declaration,
-}
+              (a isn't defined/delared in function four scope)*/ }
 ```